algolia/docsearch/packages/website/versioned_docs/version-legacy/faq.md

 title: FAQ
 ---

 If you're not finding the answer to your question on this website, this page will help you.
-If you're still unsure, don't hesitate to send [your question to us][1] directly.
+If you're still unsure, don't hesitate to connect with us on [Discord][1] or let our [support][19] team know.

 ## What data are you collecting?